 Pink eye, or conjunctivitis, is an eye condition that causes the eye to become pink and irritated.
-The symptoms often resolve without treatment, but home remedies — such as cool compresses — can help ease them.
+The symptoms may resolve without treatment, but home remedies or conjunctivitis self-care tips can help ease them.

-Pink eye is a term for the inflammation of the conjuctiva, the membrane that covers the eye and lines the inside of the eyelids.
+Pink eye is a term for the inflammation of the conjunctiva, the membrane that covers the eye and lines the inside of the eyelids.

 Pink eye typically gets better when the cause is no longer applicable, meaning that the infection has gone or the allergic reaction has stopped.
 In the meantime, cool compresses, proper eye hygiene, eye drops, and over-the-counter (OTC) medications may help reduce discomfort.